Cedar Plank Grilled Brie with Cranberry Sauce Recipe

 Please enable JavaScript in your browser to complete this form.

-If you want an easy way to make an appetizer that also creates a wow factor, it’s grilled cedar-planked brie.
+If you want an easy way to make an appetizer on the grill that also creates a wow factor, it’s grilled cedar-planked brie.
 As the cedar burns it adds a pale golden brown color to the brie, an enticing smoky flavor, and the cranberry sauce over the top slowly melts adding a lovey rich tart and sweet flavor to the creamy cheese.
 Then when it’s done, the melted cheese just gushes over your serving plate and is a perfect combination with the sauce.
 Cedar Plank perfection and easy to modify flavor.

 Plus the colors and presentation just screams holiday party!